-For $23 a box, Amazon will send your children either four board books for tots who are two years old and younger, or two picture books or novels for slightly more advanced readers.
-And the $23 price tag, Amazon says, is about 35 percent less than the total list price of the books, so you’re saving money by ordering in bulk, as is generally the case when it comes to Amazon.
+For $23 a box, Amazon will send your children either four board books for tots who are 2 and younger, or two picture books or novels for slightly more advanced readers.
+The $23 price tag, Amazon says, is about 35 percent less than the total list price of the books, so you’re saving money by ordering in bulk, as is generally the case when it comes to Amazon.

-“These books include classics that have stood the test of time as well as hidden gems that our Editors couldn’t put down — stories that your reader can enjoy again and again,” writes Amazon in an FAQ about the new service.
-And because Amazon is smart, it won’t send you titles that you already have at home, at least not if you purchased those titles through Amazon.
+“These books include classics that have stood the test of time, as well as hidden gems that our editors couldn’t put down — stories that your reader can enjoy again and again,” writes Amazon in an FAQ about the new service.
+And because Amazon is smart, it won’t send you titles that you already have at home; at least not if you purchased those titles through Amazon.
 The online retailer says it will “use your recent purchase history to avoid including a book” you’ve previously bought.
 You can also tailor your boxes before they ship out each cycle by selecting alternate books from a curated list of approved titles.